openpromisesmy/api/README.md

 run `npm i`
-run `npm run tsc:watch` and leave terminal open in a new terminal, run `npm run serve-h` perform http query`GET localhost:5000/promises` with these headers set:
+run `npm run tsc:watch` and leave terminal open in a new terminal, run `npm run serve-h` note the outputted hostname (let's refer to it as `HOSTNAME`) perform http query`GET HOSTNAME/promises` with these headers set:

 * `x-firebase-token`
 * `x-firebase-email`